Video-Nomad/gs-curvetools-docs/docs/source/layers.rst

 Extract Selected will Extract all the geometry from any number of selected curves.

 By default, extracted geometry will be merged into one mesh.
-You can skip this step by holding **Shift** button when clicking on the Extract Selected button.
-If you choose not to merge geometry, each individual curve will generate separate mesh.
+You can skip this step by holding the **Shift** button when clicking on the Extract Selected button.
+If you choose not to merge geometry, each individual curve will generate a separate mesh.
 This is useful if you want to manually poly edit your geometry before exporting.

 Holding **Ctrl** button and clicking Extract will automatically open Export window after extraction and delete extracted geometry after successful export.
 This allows for quick export during modeling to check the result in engine of choice.